LHCbDev/lhcbpr2all/docs/operation/NightlyBuildsOperation.rst

 Create a New Slot
 -----------------
-1. choose the slot configuration style: XML (can use the web-based configuration editor, but not the new features of the build system) or JSON (requires manual editing from a checkout of LHCbNightlyConf_)
+1. choose the slot configuration style:
+  * XML (can use the web-based configuration editor, but not the new features of the build system)
+  * JSON (requires manual editing from a checkout of LHCbNightlyConf_)
+  * Python (most powerful, requires manual editing)

-2. prepare the configuration of the slot (it is usually a good idea to clone an existing slot configuration and change it)
+2. prepare the configuration of the slot, making sure that the ``disabled`` field is unset or set to ``false`` (it is usually a good idea to clone an existing slot configuration and change it)

 3. if the build products have to be installed on AFS

   1. create the slot directories and volumes in ``$LHCBNIGHTLIES`` (they can be symlinks to other directories, if needed)
   2. add the slot name to the special file ``slots_on_afs.txt`` in LHCbNightlyConf_

-4. create a new *slot job* in Jenkins

-  1. go to the `Nightly Builds view`_
-  2. click on `New Job <https://buildlhcb.cern.ch/jenkins/view/Nightly%20Builds/newJob>`_ in the menu on the left
-  3. use the exact slot name as name of the job
-  4. select the option *Copy existing Job* and use `nightly-slot-template` as job to copy from and click on the *OK* button
-  5. change the description of the job (it's not used at the moment, but it might be used in the future)
-  6. (optionally) enable the slot by un-checking the checkbox *Disable Build*
-  7. (optionally) change when the build is started by editing the field *Build periodically/Schedule* (starting the job later in the day will mean that it will have to wait for other builds to complete before being executed)

 Stop a Build